EwenG/replique/README.md

 ## Acknowledgments

 Several features of Replique were built using [compliment](https://github.com/alexander-yakushev/compliment).
-I would like to thank compliment authors/contributors.
+I would like to thank the compliment authors/contributors.

 ## License